sitespeedio/jenkins.sitespeed.io/README.md

 ## Functionality
 - Test your site against sitespeed.io best practice web performance rules and metrics from the Navigation Timing API
-- Break builds using JUnit
+- Break builds using JUnit (both for rule score & Navigation Timing metrics)
 - Choose which data you want to send to Graphite:
   - Sitespeed.io rule score per page
   - Navigation Timing API metrics per page
   - Page metrics (like number of javascripts, css and images) per page
-  - Summary of the rules score & Navigation Timing
+  - Summary of the rules score & Navigation Timing API metrics for all tested pages

 ## How to build the HPI file